An Elementary Formal Proof of the Group Law on Weierstrass Elliptic Curves in any Characteristic: Group law

 \cref{lem:is_domain} is formalised as an \texttt{instance} of \texttt{is\_domain} for \texttt{W.coordinate\_ring}.
 In fact, $ F[W] $ is also Dedekind when $ \Delta_W \ne 0 $, but this will not be necessary in the proof.

-\begin{remark*} When viewed from the right angle, this argument with ideal class groups is essentially the same as the conceptual argument with Picard groups.
-An invertible fractional ideal on an integral domain $ R $ is equivalent to an invertible sheaf on its spectrum $ \mathrm{Spec}(R) $, so the Picard group $ \mathrm{Pic}(\mathrm{Spec}(F[W])) $ of invertible sheaves is precisely the ideal class group $ \mathrm{Cl}(F[W]) $.
-In comparison, Bartzia--Strub constructed a bijection from the nonsingular points of $ W $ over the algebraic closure to the degree-zero Weil divisor class group $ \mathrm{Pic}^0(W) $ of $ W $, which is isomorphic to the Picard group $ \mathrm{Pic}(\mathrm{Spec}(F[W])) $ only because $ W $ is nonsingular \cite[Corollary II.6.16]{hartshorne}.
-Their construction required formalising the divisor of a rational function, which is yet to be defined in \texttt{mathlib}, but they formalised the coordinate ring in a way that avoids defining ideals and quotient rings that are readily available in \texttt{mathlib}. \end{remark*}
+\begin{remark} This argument with ideal class groups is essentially an algebraic translation of the algebro-geometric argument with Picard groups.
+An invertible fractional ideal on an integral domain $ R $ is equivalent to an invertible sheaf on its spectrum $ \mathrm{Spec}(R) $, so the Picard group $ \mathrm{Pic}(\mathrm{Spec}(F[W])) $ of invertible sheaves is precisely the ideal class group $ \mathrm{Cl}(F[W]) $ of invertible fractional ideals \cite[Example II.6.3.2]{hartshorne}.
+Note that an invertible $ R $-submodule of $ \mathrm{Frac}(R) $ is automatically a fractional ideal of $ R $ \cite[Theorem 11.6]{eisenbud}, so the ideal class group may also be defined purely in the language of invertible submodules. \end{remark}